 - Eliminate clutter in the hood.
 Fume hoods are not meant for storage of chemicals or lab equipment.
-Keep combustibles, such as paper towels, out of the hood. - Never allow your head to enter the plane of the hood opening. - Use appropriate eye protection and Personal Protective Equipment (PPE). - Be sure that nothing blocks the airflow through the baffles or through the baffle exhaust slots. - Elevate large equipment (e.g., a centrifuge) at least two inches off the base of the hood interior. - Keep all materials inside the hood at least six inches from the sash opening.
-When not working in the hood, close the sash. - Do not permanently store any chemicals inside the hood. - When using extremely hazardous chemicals, understand your laboratory's action plan in case an emergency, such as a power failure, occurs. - Minimize traffic near the hood, especially when conducting hazardous work. - Chemical fume hoods should never be used as a means of evaporating old or unwanted chemicals.
-Submit all waste disposal requests to the EHS Office. - Keep the sash closed unless you are setting up or actively using the hood.
+Keep combustibles, such as paper towels, out of the hood. - Use only those chemicals for which the fume hood is appropriate (i.e. do not use Perchloric Acid, Radioactive materials, or HF Acid in a standard hood) - Use appropriate eye protection and Personal Protective Equipment (PPE). - Be sure that nothing blocks the airflow through the baffles or through the baffle exhaust slots. - Elevate large equipment (e.g., a centrifuge) at least two inches off the base of the hood interior. - Keep all materials inside the hood at least six inches from the sash opening.
+When not working in the hood, close the sash. - Do not permanently store any chemicals inside the hood.
+If - When using extremely hazardous chemicals, understand your laboratory's action plan in case an emergency, such as a power failure, occurs. - Minimize traffic near the hood, especially when conducting hazardous work. - Chemical fume hoods should never be used as a means of evaporating old or unwanted chemicals.
+Submit all waste disposal requests to the EHS Office. - Remove potential sources of sparks when using flammable liquids in the hood. - Do not modify the fume hood hardware or use it for anything other than its intended purpose.

 Promptly report any hood that is not functioning properly to your supervisor.
-Any hood that is not functioning properly should be removed from service and posted as such until hood can be evaluated /repaired and air flow verified by EHS.
+Any hood that is not functioning properly should be removed from service and posted as such until hood can be evaluated /repaired and air flow verified by EHS Office.